AchtungKatse/SPME/Readme.md

 ### Importing Models Into SPM
 It is important to note that SPME has only been tested with .glb files since they allow for material data and embedded textures.
-4. Exporting the geometry to a glb file.
+4. Export the geometry to a glb file.
 The recommended settings for blender are
     1. "Data/Mesh/Vertex Colors/Export Active Vertex Colors"    on
     1. "Data/Mesh/Vertex Colors/Export All Vertex Colors"       on
     3. "Material/Images"            JPEG